-Aggregated with cement binder, characterized by gray/white color.
-Relatively smooth, uniform concrete surface having few exposed aggregates.
+Aggregated with cement binder, characterized by gray/white color and relatively smooth, uniform concrete surface having few exposed aggregates.

 Raveling of the asphalt pavement is the gradual roughening of the surface texture.
-The fine sandy particles are “washing” away leaving the pavement with course rock on the surface and a much rougher texture that originally constructed.
+The fine sandy particles are “washing” away leaving the pavement with coarse rock on the surface and a much rougher texture than originally constructed.